-This is a great alternative way to share stories (maybe of the saints that have most influenced you life), decorate pumpkins if you must but also consider some alternatives like decorating window panes with non toxic paints, making Christmas decorations and wreaths.
+This is a great alternative way to share stories (maybe of the saints that have most influenced you life), decorate pumpkins if you must but also consider some alternatives like decorating window panes with non toxic paints or making Fall/harvest decorations.
 This article from Christianity Today is a thoughtful approach.
-You may also like to look at: Should Christians Celebrate Halloween and Should Christians Celebrate Halloween (yes 2 different articles with the same name) which are good articles about this.
+You may also like to look at: Should Christians Celebrate Halloween and Should Christians Celebrate Halloween (yes, 2 different articles with the same name) which are good articles about this.

 One of my favourite ideas is Reverse Trick or Treating: The goal is to publicize the fact that most chocolate sold in the US is tainted by child slavery and exploitative conditions for adult workers.
 Fair trade eliminates child labour and ensures healthy working conditions with a living wage for workers.

 Thousands of groups of Trick-or-Treaters in the United States and Canada will unite to help:

 - END forced/abusive child labor in the cocoa industry

 - PROMOTE Fair Trade

 How?
 By distributing Fair Trade chocolate to adults, attached to a card explaining these problems in the cocoa industry and how Fair Trade presents a solution.
 You can learn more about this initiative here.